yaq-project/python-yaq-fyi/posts/windows-quickstart.md

 Try experimenting by opening a second client (third Anaconda Prompt).

-You have successfully installed yaq-python and interacted with some basic abstract daemons.
+You have successfully installed yaq-python and interacted with some basic fake daemons.
 Now you have the skills you need to begin developing daemons or clients of your own design.